open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 Experiments like this show two typical findings:

 - It takes more time to find the target in the Conjunction condition than in the two Feature conditions.
-- In the Conjunction condition, response times go up as the number of distractors increases.
+- In the Conjunction condition, response times increase as the number of distractors increases.
 This suggests that people search for the target one item at a time; this is called *serial search*.
-- In the Feature conditions (both shape and color), response times do not, or hardly, go up as the the number of distractors increases.
+- In the Feature conditions (both shape and color), response times do not, or hardly, increase as the the number of distractors increases.
 This suggests that people process the entire display at once; this is called *parallel search*.

 According to Treisman and Gelade's feature-integration theory, these results reflect that the Conjunction condition requires that you combine, or *bind*, the color and shape of each object.
 This binding requires attention, and you therefore need to shift your attention from one object to the next; this is slow, and explains why response times depend on how many objects there are.
 In contrast, in the Feature conditions, color and shape do not need to be bound, and therefore the whole display can be processed in a single sweep without attention being directed at each and every object.